jiumao2/pyDANT/docs/Motion_correction.rst

 This minimizes the discrepancy between the relative displacements of matched units and the inferred probe motion across sessions.
 The optimization was performed using MATLAB's ``fminunc``, and mean-subtracted probe positions (:math:`\boldsymbol{p}^* - \text{mean}(\boldsymbol{p}^*)`) were used for waveform correction to center displacements around a common reference.

+DANT also allows for input of pre-computed motion estimates via a .npy file (see :ref:`here <path_to_motion_label>` for more details).
+For example, rigid motion estimates derived from other algorithms like DREDge can be directly applied in DANT's waveform correction process.

 .. _waveform_correction_label:

 Waveform correction